+COLIC IN HORSES.
 The most common kind of colic in horses is known as wind colic.
 This arises from fermentation of food in the stomach, instead of its healthy digestion.
-If a horse is brought in tired and is fed immediately, and fills his stomach, there may not be sufficient gastric juice to perform its office.
+If a horse is brought in tired and is fed immediately, and fills his stomach, there may not be sufficient gastrie juice to perform its office.
 The food will then ferment.
 Soon the horse will bloat; the breathing becomes hard, with frothing at the mouth.
-This may not be confounded with the hard breathing in lung fever, since, in the latter, there is no bloat-The passage of the stomach and bowels become clogged with the masses of undigested food, the gas arising from the fermentation cannot pass out of the stomach, and is elected," right in the face of the re-which pecomes distended, and presses the diaphragm forward so that the lungs cannot of the National Domocratic Committee of expand, the breath becomes short and the rapid breathing will shortly induce frothing.
-If the trouble reaches this stage, the horse will rarely-live more than an hour.
+This may not be con-founded with the hard breathing in lung fever, since, in the latter, there is no bloat-ing.
+The passage of the stomach and bowels become clogged with the masses of un-digested food, the gas arising from the fer-mentation cannot pass out of the stomach, which become distributed, and presses the diaphragm forward so that the lungs cannot expand, the breath becomes short and the rapid breathing will shortly induce frothing.
+If the trouble reaches this stage, the horse will rarely live more than an hour.
 In this disease, time is of the greatest value.
 As soon as you see your horse is bloating, give something to stop the fermentation.
 For this, a heaping tablespoonful of saleratus is the best thing.
 Spirits of hartshorn in a dose of half an ounce, very much diluted, is also good.
 If now you have checked the fermentation for five minutes, the next thing is to make the gas pass off.
 To do this, give warm water injections freely, injecting all the animal will hold, if it is a pailful.
-Turn the horse's head down hill, and use a small force pump, if you have one, or if not, use a piece of rubber tube which should be inserted as far as it will go with case, and the end of the ture may then be turned up and a funnel put in, into which turn warm water.
-After you have put all the horse will hold, turn him about and let it pass away, and repeat the operation till the bowels become free, and the gas passes off.
+Turn the horse's head down hill, and use a small force pump, if you have one, or if not, use piece of rubber tube which should be inserted as far as it will go with case, and the end of the tube may then be turned up and a funnel put in, into which turn warm water. fter you have put all the horse will hold, turn him about and let it pass away, and repeat the operation till the bowels become free, and the gas passes off.
 Meantime, another hand should be preparing a dose of physic, which should be from one-half to three-fourths of an ounce of aloes.
-This, if put into water by itself, will not dissolve, but, if put into a pint of warm water in which a heaping tablespoonful of saleratus has been dissolved, the aloes will dissolve, and the saleratus will be useful as an antiseptic to stop the fermentation; to this can be added some molass s to make it more palatable.
+This, if put into water by itself, will not dissolve, but, if put into a pint of warm water in which a heaping tablespoonful of saleratus has been dissolved, the alocs will dissolve, and the saleratus will be useful as an antiseptie to stop the fermentation ; to this can be added some molass.s to make it more palatable.

-Should the animal seem in much pain, give two ounces of laudanum or an ounce Should the physic not operate in an hour. or half an hour, if it is a very severe case repeat the dose, keeping up the injections during the time.
+Should the animal seem in much pain, give two ounces of laudanum or an ounce Should the physic not operate in an hour, or half an hour, if it is a very severe case, repeat the dose, keeping up the injections during the time.

 If there is stricture from kinking of the bowels, there will be no help.
 The lecturer had known a horse to die in thirty minutes, in spite of all efforts.
-Aconite is sometimer given to cure colic, but it was of clean as you can; then take the water and to value; nor is salt or vinegar, or both, turn it upon the butter in the churn in a of use.
-Chalk and vinegar, which are stream of sufficient force to pass through the sometimes given, the chalk first and then butter; this separates the butter; fill up the the vinegar, will alone produce colic, and churn half or two-thirds full of water, and should never be given, as the effervescence then with the churn dash stir it up a little, and the result is that your butter is washed bowels.
-In no event take out the animal and run or trot him about, nor rub his belly with a chestnut rail.-Prof. Cressy.
+Aconite is sometimer given to cure colic, but it was of no value; nor is salt or vinegar, or both, of use.
+Chalk and vinegar, which are sometimes given, the chalk first and then the vinegar, will alone product colic, and should never be given, as the effervescence may give pressure sufficient to burst the bowels.
+In no event take out the animal and run or trot him about, nor rub his belly with a chestnut rail .- Prof. Cressy.